sachadorf1/SRE_IAC_Ansible/README.md

 # Infrastructure As Code (IAC)
 ## Iac - Configuration Management and Orchestration

+![](img/Ansible_diagram.png)

+### What is IAC?
+- The managing and provisioning of infrastructure through code instead of through manual processes.

 ### Which tools are used for push config and pull config

-![](img/Ansible_diagram.png)
+- Push - Puppet, Chef, Ansible
+- Push -
+- Pull Model: The nodes are dynamically updated with the configurations that are present in the server

-- What is Ansible and benefits of it?
+### What is Ansible and benefits of it?
+- A software tool that provides automation for cross-platform computer support
+- Simple
+- Executes repetitive system admin tasks e.g. provisioning, configuration management, application deployment
+- Used in the multi-sever environment
+- reusable
-- Why should we use Ansible?
+### Why should we use Ansible?
+-
 - Create a Diagram for Ansible on prem, Hybrid and public architecture
 - Step by step guide for installation and setting up Ansible controller with 2 agent nodes - include commands in your README.md
-- What is the default Directory structure for Ansible
+### What is the default Directory structure for Ansible
+- Identation is important

-- What is the Inventory/hosts file and the purpose of it?
+### What is the Inventory/hosts file and the purpose of it?

-- What should be added to hosts file to establish secure connection between ANsible controller and agent nodes? (include code block)
+### What should be added to hosts file to establish secure connection between Ansible controller and agent nodes? (include code block)

-- What are Ansible `Ad-hoc commands`?
+### What are Ansible `Ad-hoc commands`?
+- Used for tasks you do rarely
+- Uses the usr/bin/ansible command line to automate a single task for one or more managed nodes
+- not reusable, not simple
+- `ansible [pattern] -m [module] -a "[module options]"`

 - Add a structure of creating adhoc commands `ansible all -m ping` (m module)
 - include all the adhoc commands we have used today in this documentation